This item originally appeared at TZF’s ”The Gazebo” feature.

 If you are familiar with The Great Invocation, you know that it is a very positive, uplifting, even inspiring statement.
 But there is one element of it that bothers me, and that has bothered me from the first time I heard it; to wit, “… may [the Plan of Love and Light] seal the door where evil dwells.”

-Anyone who has ever built his or her own home, or any other structure, knows that it does not matter how well you build a thing, it is going to start to deteriorate immediately, and sooner or later, it will need maintenance, until finally it falls apart altogether.
+Anyone who has ever built his or her own home, as Nancy and I have, or any other structure, knows that it does not matter how well you build a thing, it is going to start to deteriorate immediately, and sooner or later, it will need maintenance, until finally it falls apart altogether.
 So, if we place “evil” behind a sealed door, we will need to put a permanent guard on the door, because sooner or later the hinges are going to rust, the door itself is going to rot, and the seal is going to break.
 And when all of that has happened – and eventually, it surely will – then evil is going to escape to be amongst us again.
 Also, even as we place a permanent guard in front of this impermanent door, let us recognize that keeping him or her on station will require an interminable investment of our attention and our energy.

 In sum, what this aspect of The Great Invocation means is that, for the rest of time, we must commit ourselves to devote some of our resources to watching, maintaining, and protecting the place where evil dwells.